DiTEC-project/pyaerial/README.md

 ### 9. Setting the log levels

-Aerial source code prints extra debug statements notifying the beginning and ending of major functions such as the training process or rule extraction.
+Aerial+ source code prints extra debug statements notifying the beginning and ending of major functions such as the training process or rule extraction.
 The log levels can be changed as follows:

 ```